 We asked a couple of budding CAD Engineers why they became apprentices.

-An apprenticeship is a job with training, and is open to everyone who is 16 and over.
-You are employed and paid an initially lower wage to perform a particular role, with an understanding that you will be trained through experience and qualifications to perform the role to a defined standard.
-Your employer will give you tasks to perform, and the training provider will give you the skills to perform those tasks.
+An apprenticeship is a job with training, and is open to anyone who is 16 and over.
+There’s no upper age limit.
+You’ll work alongside experienced staff and gain job-specific qualifications.
+Your employer will give you tasks to perform, and the training provider will give you the theoretical skills to perform those tasks.

 Hands-on learning as apprentices